Imaginative Responses to the Globalization Backlash

 Call for papers

 We invite submissions with ideas on how to respond to the current globalization backlash as well as those that offer alternatives to the current global architecture.
 Essays that refer to legal and/or policy questions concerning an area of international economic law and policy including, but not limited to, international trade, foreign investment, sovereign debt, tax, labor, immigration, and global rule of law principles are especially encouraged.

 Submission Deadline (extended to): 5pm EST, November 30th, 2018

 Length: 900 to 1,200 words

 Winning essays will be awarded the Marcos and Ida Kerschner Prize: $2,500 for first place, $1,500 for second place, and $1,000 for third place.
 The top submission will also be eligible for publication in Americas Quarterly, the leading publication on politics, business, and culture in the Americas.
 Submissions will be evaluated by a committee set up by Georgetown Law’s Center for the Advancement of the Rule of Law in the Americas (CAROLA).
-Winners will be announced on October 31st, 2018.
+Winners will be announced by December 31st, 2018.